 They also look completely different from genuine diamonds.
 They don’t have the same impressive sparkle and will have a dull or cloudy appearance.

 Other materials also do not have the same reliable grading structures in place that a genuine diamond will have.
 A report from a top-tier diamond grading laboratory assures you of the quality of your diamond, as well as outlining the individual characteristics of your stone.
 It is this individuality that is a constant reminder of the almost miraculous conditions that must occur in order to create a natural diamond.
 As unique as a snowflake, your natural diamond is one of a kind, and a certification from an internationally recognized gem laboratory will document these characteristics for you, increasing the value of your diamond and giving you complete accuracy when it comes to the quality.

 There are a number of ways you can test your questionable stone at home, and these methods may be able to give you some indicators of the authenticity of your diamond.
 However, we recommend always getting a second opinion from your local diamond expert who will have access to the specific tools and equipment to give a detailed analysis of the stone.
 Remember these tests are not always conclusive and mostly will only tell you if the fake is possibly glass or CZ.

 To avoid future confusion, always buy GIA, AGS, IGI or GCAL certified stones from reputable dealers.
 This will eliminate all possibilities of fake diamonds.

-Remember that shopping through lesser known channels is high risk, and will ultimately lead to a big financial loss and huge disappointment.
+Remember that shopping through lesser-known channels is a high risk, and will ultimately lead to a big financial loss and a huge disappointment.
 If a deal on a diamond seems too good to be true, it is.
 More importantly, a reputable lab will identify if a diamond is natural and not treated or synthetic factory grown.
 Hopefully, your diamond is real.